MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/create-initial-default-policy.md

 ---
-title: Create a Windows Defender Application Control policy from a reference computer (Windows 10)
+title: Create a WDAC policy for fixed-workload devices using a reference computer (Windows 10)
 description: Windows Defender Application Control restricts which applications users are allowed to run and the code that runs in the system core.
 keywords: whitelisting, security, malware ms.assetid: 8d6e0474-c475-411b-b095-1c61adb2bdbb